Teaching-myself-Godot/rewriting-zelia-tutorial/day-1.md

 ## Importing the player assets

-Because Zelia has become a pretty big project we can at least keep her asset's directory structure.
-Let's make a subdir in the root folder named `player` to match the way I named stuff in the original game.
+Because Zelia has become a pretty big project we should pay attention to directory structure early.

+Let's make a subdir in the root folder named `player` with another subdir named `images`.

+You can download her png files from [assets/zelia-player.zip](assets/zelia-player.zip)